Shippable/docs/sources/deploy/deploy-mvp-1.md

 * Description: `app_image` represents your Docker image in your pipeline.
 In our example, we're using an image hosted on Docker hub.
 * Required: Yes.
-* Integrations needed: Docker Hub integration
+* Integrations needed: Docker Hub
 The list of supported Docker registries can be found [here](/platform/integration/overview/#supported-docker-registry-integrations).

     **Steps**